ros2/rosidl_defaults/rosidl_default_runtime/QUALITY_DECLARATION.md

 * `rosidl_runtime_packages`
 * `rosidl_typesupport_c_packages`
 * `rosidl_typesupport_cpp_packages`

+Note that interface generation or interface typesupport dependencies not used by the default ROS middleware implementation or used only by Python client libraries are not considered in this assessment.

 ### Direct Runtime Non-ROS Dependencies [5.iii]
 `rosidl_default_runtime` does not have any runtime non-ROS dependencies.